John Everett Millais

 By the mid-1850s, Millais was moving away from the Pre-Raphaelite style to develop a new form of realism in his art.
 His later works were enormously successful, making Millais one of the wealthiest artists of his day, but some former admirers including William Morris saw this as a sell-out (Millais notoriously allowed one of his paintings to be used for a sentimental soap advertisement).
 While these and early 20th-century critics, reading art through the lens of Modernism, viewed much of his later production as wanting, this perspective has changed in recent decades, as his later works have come to be seen in the context of wider changes and advanced tendencies in the broader late nineteenth-century art world, and can now be seen as predictive of the art world of the present.

 Millais's personal life has also played a significant role in his reputation.
 His wife Effie was formerly married to the critic John Ruskin, who had supported Millais's early work.
-The annulment of the Ruskin marriage and Effie's subsequent marriage to Millais have sometimes been linked to his change of style, but she became a powerful promoter of his work and they worked in concert to secure commissions and expand their social and intellectual circles.
+The annulment of the Ruskin marriage and Effie's subsequent marriage to Millais have sometimes been linked to his change of style.
+She also became a powerful promoter of his work and they worked in concert to secure commissions and expand their social and intellectual circles.

 Early life

 Millais was born in Southampton, England, in 1829, of a prominent Jersey-based family.
 His parents were John William Millais and Emily Mary Millais (née Evermy).
 Most of his early childhood was spent in Jersey, to which he retained a strong devotion throughout his life.
-The author Thackeray once asked him "when England conquered Jersey."
+The author Thackeray once asked him "when England conquered Jersey".
 Millais replied "Never!
 Jersey conquered England."
 The family moved to Dinan in Brittany for a few years in his childhood.

 His mother's "forceful personality" was the most powerful influence on his early life.
 She had a keen interest in art and music, and encouraged her son's artistic bent, promoting the relocating of the family to London to help develop contacts at the Royal Academy of Art.
 He later said "I owe everything to my mother."

-His artistic talent won him a place at the Royal Academy Schools at the still unprecedented age of eleven.
+In 1840, his artistic talent won him a place at the Royal Academy Schools at the still unprecedented age of eleven.
 While there, he met William Holman Hunt and Dante Gabriel Rossetti with whom he formed the Pre-Raphaelite Brotherhood (known as the "PRB") in September 1847 in his family home on Gower Street, off Bedford Square.